Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 23 Mei 2025 23.34.10 UTC
+- WIB: Sabtu, 24 Mei 2025 00.26.36 UTC
-- WITA: Sabtu, 24 Mei 2025 00.34.10 UTC
+- WITA: Sabtu, 24 Mei 2025 01.26.36 UTC
-- WIT: Sabtu, 24 Mei 2025 01.34.10 UTC
+- WIT: Sabtu, 24 Mei 2025 02.26.36 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: success
+Kategori: friendship